All newly admitted students must satisfy immunization verification requirements.

 - The student is enrolled in a strictly 100% online/distance education program and they will not be attending any class sessions on campus.
 The only current fully 100% online/distance education program we offer is RN-to-BSN

-- If you fit into the above circumstances, please complete and return the Immunization Exemption Form.
+- If you fit into the above circumstances, please complete the Immunization Exemption Form and SUBMIT to Med+Proctor.

 Additional immunization information: